LiF-x/lifxmod.com/Docs/character_runtime_lifecycle.md

-# Core Reverse Engineering Reference
+# Core Character Lifecycle Documentation
-## Character Loading, Connection Binding, Inventory, Equipment, Spawn, and Error Model

-## Document Purpose
+## Overview

-This document describes **externally observable runtime behavior** of the game core based on:
+This document describes the **externally observable** character lifecycle in the closed-core Life is Feudal server runtime.

-- recovered callable function names
+It is intended as a **reverse-engineering reference for modding**, not as an authoritative source-code description of the internal engine architecture.

+The content below is based on:

 - runtime logs
-- exposed scripting behavior
+- exposed script hooks
+- console/class dumps
 - practical modding experiments
-- known Torque3D runtime patterns
+- known Torque3D object and networking patterns

-It is intended as a **reverse-engineering reference**, not as authoritative source-level documentation of the original closed-core implementation.

-The goal is to help reconstruct a usable mental model of the system for:

-- debugging
-- maintenance
-- modding
-- future documentation work

-This document is not a raw decompilation dump.

-It is also not a claim of exact original internal architecture.

-It is a structured interpretation of observed runtime behavior.
+Because the core is closed, this document distinguishes between what is directly visible and what is only inferred.

 ---